-25 best recipe blogs of 2012
+25 healthy & best recipe blogs for 2012

-It can be a challenge to sift through the saturated world of food blogs and find the consistently unique and delicious recipe websites among the white noise.
+It can be a challenge to sift through the saturated world of food and recipe blogs and find the consistently unique and delicious recipe websites among the white noise.
 Google no more.
 Grab some tissues to wipe the inevitable drool off your face and make room on your Bookmarks toolbar, because you’re going to want to visit these sites (listed in no particular order) on a routine basis.

 Operated by recipe developer Gina Homolka, Skinnytaste features delicious, healthy, low-fat, family-friendly recipes several times per week.
 Some of the things we love about this site: Homolka’s recipes are realistic — they’re affordable, the ingredients are easily attainable and Homolka seems to keep in mind that a 20-ingredient recipe is problematic for many with small households because not everyone can consume the leftover ingredients before they spoil.
 She’s not below using a bag of frozen vegetables instead of a plethora of fresh ones that we’ll never finish throughout the week.
 We’re looking forward to Homolka’s first cookbook, to be released in fall 2014.